JelleAalbers/hypney/docs/models/using.rst

     m.plot_cdf()
     plt.show()

-By default, hypney will guess some sensible bounds of the observable.
-You can specify your own set of datapoints to plot over as the first argument.
+By default, hypney will guess upper and lower bounds to plot between.
+You can specify datapoints to plot over as the first argument.
 Other arguments are passed to ``plt.plot`` (or ``plt.hist`` for discrete observables).
 Passing ``auto_labels=False`` suppresses the default axis labels.

 .. plot::
     :include-source: True